devireddyrajesh214214/myFirstProject/README.md

 # myFirstProject
-This is my first git repo. <br/> by Devireddy
+This is my first git repo. <br/> by Devireddy Rajesh.